 SECTION 1.
 CERTIFICATES OF MEMBERSHIP.
 Membership in the Cooperative shall be evidenced by a certificate of membership which shall be in such form and shall contain such provisions as shall be determined by the Board of Directors not contrary to, or inconsistent with, the Articles of Association of the Cooperative or these Bylaws.

 SECTION 2.
 ISSUE OF MEMBERSHIP CERTIFICATES.
-No membership certificate shall be issued for less than the membership fee fixed in these Bylaws, nor until such membership fee has been fully paid for in cash, and such payment has been deposited with the Cooperative.
+No membership certificate shall be issued for less than the membership fee fixed in these Bylaws, nor until such membership fee has been fully paid , and such payment has been deposited with the Cooperative.

 SECTION 3.
 LOST CERTIFICATE.
 In case of a lost, destroyed, or mutilated certificate, a new certificate may be issued upon such terms and such indemnity to the Cooperative as the Board of Directors may prescribe.